 ‘You appear to be one of those whom we have been unable to Americanize’.

-SOAS Language Centre in London offers a number of courses in Turkish:
+SOAS Language Centre offers the following for Turkish:

 - Turkish Elementary